marionettejs/backbone.marionette/readme.md

 ### Get A Template

-Templates are retrieved using a jQuery selector by default, and are handed back to you via a callback method:
+Templates are retrieved using a jQuery selector by default, and are handed back to you via a callback method.
+The template is returned as a plain string.

 ```js
 Backbone.Marionette.TemplateCache.get("#my-template", function(template){